kNDC/kNDC/README.md

 I am an enthusiastic developer keenly interested in coding and algorithms.

-My main focus is development in C++ and working on numerical methods in MATLAB, with extensive forays in C# and MS VBA in the past.
+My main focus is development in C++ and working on numerical methods in MATLAB, as well as using R in statistics and data analysis, with extensive forays in C# and MS VBA in the past.

 Reach me here: [n.d.chernyshev@mail.ru](n.d.chernyshev+github@mail.ru)